-Three hours lecture/discussion per week Prerequisite: ENGL 120 or equivalent or consent of instructor
+Three hours lecture/discussion per week Prerequisite: ENGL 120 or equivalent or consent of the instructor

-Study of major works of American Literature from 1850 through the present, with special attention to literary movements.
-Major writers will be addressed, as well as lesser-known writers from various cultural and regional backgrounds.
+Study of major works of American literature from 1850 to the present, with special attention to literary movements.
+Major writers will be addressed, as well as lesser known writers from various cultural and regional backgrounds.